boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

   │└──┘└──┘└──┘└──┘│└┬─┘      └─┬┘ │        │
   └────────────────┘ └──────────┘  └────────┘
 ~~~~
-{: #fig-1 title="Transport Network vs RAN and CN" artwork-align="center"}
+{: #fig-1 title="An Exampel of Transport Network Decomposition" artwork-align="center"}

 The term "Transport Network" is used for disambiguation with 5G network (e.g., IP, packet-based forwarding vs RAN and CN).
-Consequently, the disambiguation applies to Transport Network Slicing vs. End-to-End 5G Network Slicing (see {{sec-5gtn}}) as well the management domains: RAN, CN, and TN domains.
+Consequently, the disambiguation applies to Transport Network Slicing vs. End-to-End 5G Network Slicing ({{sec-5gtn}}) as well the management domains: RAN, CN, and TN domains.

 ##  5G Network Slicing versus Transport Network Slicing {#sec-5gtn}